slhck/ffmpeg-normalize/README.md

 ### The program doesn't work because the "loudnorm" filter can't be found

-Make sure you run ffmpeg v3.1 or higher and that `loudnorm` is part of the output when you run `ffmpeg -filters`.
-Many distributions package outdated ffmpeg 2.x versions, or (even worse), Libav's `ffmpeg` disguising as a real `ffmpeg` from the FFmpeg project.
+Make sure you run a recent ffmpeg version and that `loudnorm` is part of the output when you run `ffmpeg -filters`.
+Many distributions package outdated ffmpeg versions, or (even worse), Libav's `ffmpeg` disguising as a real `ffmpeg` from the FFmpeg project.

 Some ffmpeg builds also do not have the `loudnorm` filter enabled.